-Participants (N=468) completed a modified version of the "Guess the seed" game.
+Participants (N=468, recruited from Amazon Mechanical Turk) completed a modified version of the "Guess the seed" game.
 Instead of listening to imitations, participants now read a word (a transcription of an imitation), which they were told was an invented word.
 They were instructed that the word was invented to describe one of the four presented sounds, and they had to guess which one.
 Of all the unique transcriptions that were collected for each sound (imitations and seed sounds), only the top four most frequent transcriptions were used in the matching experiment.
 6 participants failed a catch trial and were excluded, leaving 461 participants in the final sample.

 References